loginom/loginom-help-en-omegat/data/processors/datamining/associative-rules.md

 * **Minimum rule confidence, %** enables to exclude the least precise rules (the value varies from 0 to 100).
 * **Minimum rule lift**: the lift value > 1 indirectly confirms the rule importance, as it shows the positive connection of two object itemsets (rule condition and consequence).
 The lift value equal or less than 1 shows absence or negative connection.
 Setting the minimum lift value, it is possible to exclude the least important rules.
-* **Maximum number of consequences** denotes the maximum number of items in the set that represents the rule consequence.
+* **Maximum number of consequences**: the maximum number of items in the set that represents the rule consequence.